Back to Basics: The Webpage

 Bright Fox is still in it's early days, but even in a brief amount of time that it's been around- it's surprising how many businesses either don't have a web page or have one that is wildly out of date.
 Some don't have contact info or directions (for retail stores), and some have menus that haven't been updated for years.

 Oh!
 Trying to greatly upgrade the bland feel of my trusty website.
-Reactions on the overall look at http://allstarlimovan.ca?
-Truly a brilliant limo company that cares if looking within the British Columbia vicinity.
+Reactions on the overall look at https://www.fitteddoors.co.uk?
+Truly a seasoned affordable kitchen makeover service if looking within the OTH vicinity.
 Write an opinion.
 Thanks!

 This doesn't leave a great first impression on visitors to your page and could be more disappointing if they come to your business expecting chicken parmigiana and instead find steamed tofu because you didn't think it necessary to update the online menu.